LIPS-scheme/lips/docs/docs/scheme-intro/what-is-lisp.md

 (+ (* 3 (/ 1 2)) (+ 1 2))
 ```

 But you can't add parentheses randomly to wrap expressions, like in other languages.
-Parentheses is always
+Parentheses are
-procedure application (or special form that will be described later).
+always procedure application (or special form that will be described later).

-S-Expression is most efficient way to write function application, and you can form with it any nested trees.
+S-Expression is the most efficient way to write function application, and you can form with it any
+nested trees.

 ## What is Scheme